 Keyera Corp. may issue additional Common Shares or Preferred Shares in the future.
-As of December 31, 2017, there are no Preferred Shares issued and outstanding.
+As of December 31, 2019, there are no Preferred Shares issued and outstanding.
 Such additional Common Shares and Preferred Shares may be issued without the approval of Shareholders.
 Shareholders do not have pre-emptive rights in connection with such additional issuances of Common Shares or Preferred Shares.
-It is not possible to predict the size of future issuances of Common Shares, Preferred Shares or the effect, if any, that future issuances of Common Shares or Preferred Shares will have on the market price of the Common Shares or Preferred Shares.
-Issuances of a substantial number of Common Shares or Preferred Shares, or the perception that such issuances could occur, may adversely affect prevailing market prices for the Common Shares or Preferred Shares.
-As well, with any additional issuance of Common Shares or Preferred Shares.
-Shareholders will experience dilution.
+It is not possible to predict the size of future issuances of Common Shares, Preferred Shares or the effect, if any, that future issuances of Common Shares or Preferred Shares or Preferred Shares or Preferred Shares.
+Issuances of a substantial number of Common Shares or Preferred Shares or Preferred Shares, or the perception that such issuances could occur, may adversely affect prevailing market prices for the Common Shares or Preferred Shares.
+As well, with any additional issuance of Common Shares or Preferred Shares, Shareholders will experience dilution, compared to funding via debt.